The only thing that matters for startups

 Product market fit is the moment your product becomes something users can't live without.

 Here's how to know when you've reached it - and how to measure it before you burn your runway scaling the wrong thing.
+Most B2B SaaS startups take 12–24 months to find it.

 What is product market fit?